anki-geo/ultimate-geography/README.md

   - creating a [filtered deck](#custom-study) that doesn't include the card;
   - moving the card into an "icebox" deck and ticking the _Do Not Move Existing Cards_ the next time you upgrade, as explained in the previous section, under _Moving cards into another deck_.

+- **Adding or removing a template**

+  If you add your own template to the _Ultimate Geography_ note type, you will lose it and all the cards created from it when you upgrade.
+During the upgrade, you will see a dialog box asking you to match your current templates to the deck's built-in templates.
+(This same dialog box appears when importing the extended deck [on top of the standard deck](#levelling-up-from-standard-to-extended).)
+Unfortunately, you will have not choice but to map your extra template to "Nothing".
+You can re-add it again after the upgrade, to recreate the cards, but your progress on those cards will be lost.

+  If you remove a template, you will see the same dialog box when you upgrade.
+The template and its associated cards will then be recreated.
+You can easily remove the template again after the upgrade, if you so wish.

 ### Changes that prevent upgrading ⛔

 - **Adding a new field (population, currency, etc.)**

   Adding a new field to the _Ultimate Geography_ note type will prevent you from upgrading the deck entirely.
 When you'll try to import it again, Anki will likely error and you'll risk losing your entire progress.
 Hopefully Anki, CrowdAnki, Brain Brew, and UG will [one day](https://github.com/ohare93/brain-brew/issues/4#issuecomment-644975261) find a way to make this possible.

-  Note that the technique of duplicating the note type explained under _Customising the templates and styles_ will not work here.
+  Note that the technique of cloning the note type explained under _Customising the templates and styles_ will not work here.
 If you've added a new field and are wanting to upgrade, you have no choice but to first **remove the field** from the note type.

   > If you really know what you're doing, you could try exporting your deck with CrowdAnki, carefully merging the JSON file of the new version of the deck into your exported deck's JSON file, and then importing your deck back into Anki ... but if you're capable of this, your skills would be put to much better use contributing to [CrowdAnki](https://github.com/Stvad/CrowdAnki) and [Brain Brew](https://github.com/ohare93/brain-brew/)! 😁